-A survey of the structure and function of the human organism with attention on the endocrine, cardiovascular, respiratory, digestive, urinary, an ıd reproductive systems.
+A survey of the structure and function of the human organism with attention on the endocrine, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
 An introduction to immune and inheritance process are also included.
 Lecture and laboratory.
 Prerequisites: BIO 221 or consent of instructor; EN 111.
 Lab fee required.

-BIO 245 Evolution
+BIO 245 Evolution 3 credits Fall- Even Years

 A survey of the history and development of ideas relative to the origin of species.
 Lecture only.
-Prerequisites: BIO 211, 212 or consent of instructor EN 111.
+Prerequisites: BIO 211, 212 or consent of instructor; EN 111.

-BIO 250 Genetics
+BIO 250 Genetics 4 credits Fall- Odd Years

 A study of the laws and principles of heredity.
-Emphasis is given to Mendelian genetics, cell replication and gamete formation, DNA structure/ replication/modification, gene regulation and expression, and selected topics in current genetic research.
+Emphasis is given to Mendelian genetics, cell replication and gamete formation, DNA structure/replication/modification, gene regulation and expression, and selected topics in current genetic research.
 Lecture and laboratory.
 Prerequisites: BIO 211, 212 or BIO 221, 222; EN 111.
 Lab fee required.

-BIO 301 Botany
+BIO 301 Botany 4 credits Spring- Odd Years